Story: Wellington places

 Growing fast and old

 Kapiti’s rapidly growing population is putting pressure on its services, especially sewage and water.
-Between 1981 and 2001 the population grew annually by 2.46% (compared with the national average of 0.87%), making it one of the fastest growing urban areas in New Zealand.
-It attracts retired people, and residents aged 65 or older make up 22.3% of the population – twice the average of the rest of the Wellington region.
+Between 1996 and 2013 the population grew by 27% (compared with the national figure of 17%).
+It attracts retired people, and residents aged 65 or older made up 25.3% of the population in 2013 – twice the average of the rest of the Wellington region.

 It is now known as a holiday and retirement centre – many of its residents are elderly.
 People retire there to garden on the rich alluvial plain created by the Waikanae River.